fernando-morlin/Davies/README.md

 # Davies' Method Implementation for Mechanism Analysis

-An implementation of Davies' method for analyzing planar mechanisms using SageMath.
-This library enables both kinematic and static analysis through a systematic graph-theory approach, with support for both numeric and symbolic calculations.
+An implementation of Davies' method for analyzing planar and spatial mechanisms using SageMath.
+This library enables both kinematic and static analysis through a systematic graph-theory approach, with support for both numeric and symbolic calculations, and specialized features for gripper analysis.

 ## Quick Start